divyekapoor/hotkeyz/README.md

 1. Resources not loading: Check if the Copy Bundle Resources is correctly configured in the Build Phases.
 1. Debugging App contents: Finder -> Right click -> Show contents
 1. dyld: Image not found: this means that the framework files are not being copied into the .app file.
 The framework files need to be included into Embedded Binaries and the Link Libraries and Frameworks section.
 Please also make sure the `Runpath Search Paths` has the entry `@executable_path/../Frameworks`.

+# Caveats

+The code seems to have a few inherent issues that show up on the XCode console on a debug run but do not affect the running of the binary.
+Jeremy is advised to investigate and fix issues.
+These issues are out of scope for the project to fix.

 # License